 Figure 1 reveals the uneven distribution of GE variants in our data.
-The most frequent variant, and that, constitutes almost one-third of all GE tokens in the data.
-Or something, or whatever and and things like that are the next most frequent variants, constituting 9, 7 and 5 per cent of the data respectively.
-Together with and that, these variants account for just over half of all GE tokens in the data set.
-And stuff, or something like that, and everything as well as and things are also comparatively frequent, although none accounts for more than 3-4 per cent of the data.
-The remaining 33 per cent of GE tokens comprises 86 variants, each instantiated fewer than twenty times in the corpus.
+The most frequent variant, and that, constitutes almost one third of all GE tokens in the data.
+Or something, or whatever and and things like that are the next most frequent variants, constituting 9%, 7% and 5% of the data respectively.
+Together with and that, these variants account for just over half of all GE tokens in the dataset.
+And stuff, or something like that, and everything as well as and things are also comparatively frequent, although none accounts for more than 3-4% of the data.
+The remaining 33% of GE tokens comprises 86 variants, each instantiated fewer than 20 times in the corpus.
+Inspection of age patterns (not shown here) confirms that and that and or something are the most frequent variants in each age cohort.
+Among the other frequent variants, we notice the following trends: a slight decline of and everything and stark decline of or whatever among the youngest speakers; a decline of things variants among middle and young speakers; and a gradual rise of and stuff from older to younger speakers.
+With regard to the infrequent variants in the data, apparent time distributions (not shown here) reveal that older male speakers have a much larger inventory of these than the other speaker groups (see further Table 8 below).